jaxtonw/LaTeXCompilingInstructions/README.md

 # Compiling A LaTeX Document To PDF
-These instructions will assist in creating a PDF document from a `.tex` LaTeX source code file.
-On the command line.
+These instructions will assist in creating a PDF document from a `.tex` LaTeX source code file using the command line interface.
+Alternative graphical LaTeX compilers are available, and are not covered in this tutorial.

 ## Preliminaries
 **This document assumes some basic proficiency in using the computers command line interface.** It also assumes a previous (and proper) local installation of a LaTeX distribution.
 Suggested LaTeX distributions are [TeXLive](http://www.tug.org/texlive/), [MikTeX](https://miktex.org/), and [MacTeX](http://www.tug.org/mactex/).
 For other distributions of LaTeX, these instructions may need to be slightly modified: namely the name of the suggested LaTeX PDF-Generating Tool.